-Figure 60.
+Figure 58.
 The Connections Setup / WAN page.
-The advanced mode.

-To create a new connection, click the ADD button in the Connections List section.
-Upon that the connection creation page opens.
+To create a new connection, click the Add button in the Connections List section.
+On the opened page, specify relevant parameters.

 To edit an existing connection, in the Connections List section, left-click the relevant line in the table.
-On the opened page, on the Basic tab, the mandatory settings of this WAN connection will be displayed.
-To view all available settings of the WAN connection, go to the All Settings tab.
-Change the needed parameters and click the APPLY button.
+On the opened page, change the parameters and click the APPLY button.

-To disconnect a connection and establish it again, select the checkbox located to the left of the relevant line in the table and click the RECONNECT button.
+To disconnect a connection and establish it again, select the checkbox located to the left of the relevant line in the table and click the Reconnect button.